- Earthing Basics

 Earthing does not cure anything.
 It restores a natural electrical balance in the body and reduces stress and inflammation.
 Earthing can thus have both short-term and long-term effects.

-Can Earthing add years to your life?
+Can Earthing add years to my life?

 We think it has powerful anti-aging potential.
 Many researchers have documented the deterioration of the immune system as we age, a decline called immunosenescence.
 A prominent medical theory states that one of the causes of general deterioration during aging is free radical damage, technically known as oxidative stress, and resulting in injury to cells.
 Since Earthing greatly reduces oxidative stress and inflammation it would be logical to think it could increase life expectancy and improve health.
 There is no question that maintaining a functionally “young” immune system is an excellent strategy for preserving the quality of life and slowing senescence.